.About the site

 Merna Forster was the keynote speaker at the Annual General Meeting of CFUW Victoria.

 Victoria Golf Club

 May 16, 2017

 Presentation for Grads of Saanich Newcomers

-Merna Forster will be the guest speaker for a luncheon meeting of the Grads of Saanich Newcomers.
-Autographed copies of her books will be available following the presentation.
+Merna Forster was the guest speaker for a luncheon meeting of the Grads of Saanich Newcomers.

 Cedar Hill Golf Club